NorfairKing/smos/smos-docs-site/content/unreleased.markdown

   The `next` command will now print times in local time instead of UCT time.
 Relative times were already correct.
 - `nixos-module.nix`:
   The `config` attribute will now override other attributes.
+- `smos-server`:
+  The server no longer migrates files periodically, but rather gives the administrator a button to do that instead.

 ### Deleted